gpulido/antaeus/README.md

 #### Generating the new invoices from the subscriptions

-For this code, the invoices to be paid each month are already generated, so this code doesn't create new invoices for the subscriptions but this is something that has to be done somewhere: every month a new set of invoices for each of the customers subscriptions must be generated and store into the db with the "pending" status, so the scheduler could try to charge them.
+For this code, the invoices to be paid each month are already generated, so this code doesn't create new invoices for the subscriptions.
+As pointed out before this is something that has to be done somewhere: every month a new set of invoices for each of the customers subscriptions must be generated and store into the db with the "pending" status, so the scheduler could try to charge them.
 Also, any invoice that could not be paid for any reason need to be managed and probably removed from the automatic system, so they don't keep piling up.

 The scenario and code presented for the challenge is a very simplify process of a whole customer contract/subscription billing process.

-Diary
-- Billing Services
-- Endpoint
-- Parallel and retries
-- Schedule app
+### Implementation process

+It took me about  three sessions of 4 hours to provide the code:

+- In the first session I read the problem, the code, analyzed the business logic of the project and thought about some approaches to the business problematic and the architecture needed to solve it.
+I also dusted my kotlin.

+- The second session was dedicated to the billingservice implementation.
+Started with some test (a little of TDD).
+I came with a basic implementation, and after that start to improve things: Added endpoints,  add parallelism, add notification service, and handle the retries of the app.

+- The third session was to the scheduler implementation.
+Did some research about libraries, and options.
+I was about to use Quartz as task scheduler, but I discarded to be a bit overkill for the challenge.

+The readme was being written alongside the code, adding some thoughts and decisions.
+The commit history could be used to follow the entire process, I tried to make clean commits with working code that implements parts of the functionality.

-Improvements
+### Improvements

+There is a lot of room for improvements and for all little things needed to make it robust.
+Some of them have been already mentioned above:

+- Use / implement a proper notification provider that could store / share / send mails with info of the failing invoice charges.

-Use coroutines, ktor for the client, use environment variables for the api instead of hardcoded Error management in client.
+- Use coroutines, flow, ktor for the client, use environment variables for the api instead of hardcoded

+- Error management in client.
 Add mechanism to ensure that the scheduler is running in case of anormal exit.

-More advanced scheduler using Quartz for example that provides cancellation, persistence, etc...
+- More advanced scheduler using Quartz for example that provides cancellation, persistence, etc...